The European Union is, therefore, taking regulatory action to control F-gases as part of its policy to combat climate change.

 Gases such as R404A and R507 have been found to have high GWP.
 These will be banned from 2020 for stationary refrigeration systems with a charge greater than 10kg.

 The EU has sent a very clear message - HFC is not a viable long-term solution and action needs to be taken now.

 The F-gas regulations, which were introduced in January 2015, ban all new equipment using HFC refrigerants with a Global Warming Potential (GWP) of over 2500, by the year 2020.
 Users will also no longer be permitted to use virgin gases, with a GWP over 2500 for top-ups.

-A phase down will also limit the total supply of HFCs based on the baseline figure of 183 million total tonnes of CO2equivalent, set by the European Union.
-As a consequence users have already seen spiralling cost increases on R404a, which has a GWP of 3922 and is widely used as standard in refrigeration units, with the 37% quota cut in 2018 by which time all new Dawsonrentals units will be supplied with R454a as standard.
+A phase-down will also limit the total supply of HFCs based on the baseline figure of 183 million total tonnes of CO2equivalent, set by the European Union.
+As consequence users have already seen spiraling cost increases on R404a, which has a GWP of 3922 and is widely used as a standard in refrigeration units, with the 37% quota cut in 2018 by which time all new Dawsonrentals units will be supplied with R454a as standard.